 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest articles and follow our fan pages on Facebook and Twitter to never miss a minute of the action!

-A large part of the reason Kyrgios seems so universally hated is because of his lack of success to date.
+A large part of the reason Kyrgios seems so universally hated is due to his lack of success to date.
 He posses a 26-15 win/loss record in Grand Slam singles to date and has just three career titles to his name.
 What everyone tends to forget is that Nick Kyrgios is 21 years old.
 TWENTY ONE!
-At 21 I was spilling kebab sauce on my shirt walking home from nightclubs, this dude is out playing three hour epics against the greatest tennis player to ever play in Roger Federer.
-That three hour epic I refer to was Kyrgios’ latest game in the Miami Open semi-final which he lost to Federer 7-6 (11-9) 6-7 (11-9) 7-6 (7-5).
-But like any good Kyrgios match there was controversy.
-Kyrgios was booed by the crowd as he went to rest in his seat during the break between sets as the pumped up crowd sided with Federer.
-Late in the first set the chair umpire even called out to the crowd reminding them to “please show good sportsmanship to both players”.
-Straight after that warning a spectator heckled Kyrgios while he was preparing to serve, forcing him to blow up at the spectator yelling to “shut up”.
-His Federer game could almost summarise Kyrgios’ career to date in a nut shell.
+At 21 I was spilling kebab sauce on my shirt walking home from nightclubs, this dude is out playing three-hour epics against the greatest tennis player to ever play in Roger Federer.
+That three-hour epic I refer to was Kyrgios’ latest game in the Miami Open semi-final which he lost to Federer 7-6 (11-9) 6-7 (11-9) 7-6 (7-5).
+But like any good Kyrgios match, there was controversy.
+Kyrgios was booed by the crowd as he went to rest in his seat during the break between sets as the pumped-up crowd sided with Federer.
+Late in the first set, the chair umpire even called out to the crowd reminding them to “please show good sportsmanship to both players”.
+Straight after that warning, a spectator heckled Kyrgios while he was preparing to serve, forcing him to blow up at the spectator yelling to “shut up”.
+His Federer game could almost summarise Kyrgios’ career to date in a nutshell.
 That exchange with the crowd mixed with this tweener below highlights the two sever extremes of the Aussie.

 Banner from learningandfinance.com